ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 Fri/Sat as the days to complete it (July 23-24).
 The last time will be for a few days around our final exam dates (July 30-31).

-We **do not** expect that the programming work and recording will take three days of constant work.
+We **do not** expect that the programming work and recording will take two days of constant work.
 The tasks will be significantly shorter than the PAs, so this should only take a few hours.
 We give the broad range to give you the best chance to schedule some quiet, focused time to do the work and record the